Azure/login/README.md

 ## Support for using `allow-no-subscriptions` flag with az login

 Capability has been added to support access to tenants without subscriptions.
-This can be useful to run tenant level commands, such as 'az ad'.
+This can be useful to run tenant level commands, such as `az ad`.
 The action accepts an optional parameter `allow-no-subscriptions` which is `false` by default.

 ```yaml
 # File: .github/workflows/workflow.yml